 The portion of wind or solar generation that you contract through a PPA will depend on how your business uses energy, while any gaps can be filled by the wholesale market.
 This also means that any excess generation can be sold back into the market at the spot price.

 For example, a business that undertakes energy intensive activities during the afternoon may need a higher portion of solar power compared to wind.

-The below diagram outlines how businesses can leverage wind and solar through a hybrid PPA to meet its needs.
+The diagram below outlines how businesses can leverage wind and solar through a hybrid PPA to meet their needs.

 Bring down your costs